EugeneGera/toDoList/README.md

+## Application Description
+This app is made for task scheduling.
+Functional: adding, deleting, marking as completed and filtering outstanding tasks.
+Support for changing the theme to dark/light.

+## Stack
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Stack: Next, React, TypeScript, TailwindCSS.
 In this project, a form is implemented using the react-hook-form library.
 For code formatting used Prettier.

 ## Getting Started